jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 Data collected for any custom counters that have been configured is shown in the chart and grids.
 Note that the chart shows only those counters that return numeric values.

 You can see Custom Counter data over a selected time range.
-See **Custom Counters** in Spotlight Reporting and Trending for more information.
+See the **Custom Counters** report in [Spotlight Reports][enterprise_display_reports] for more information.

 ### Query Execution Statistics page